zhaoyuzhi/Reference-Based-Sketch-Image-Colorization-ImageNet/README.md

 # Reference-Based-Sketch-Image-Colorization-ImageNet

-This is a PyTorch implementation of CVPR 2020 paper (Reference-Based Sketch Image Colorization using Augmented-Self Reference and Dense Semantic Correspondence)
+This is a PyTorch implementation of CVPR 2020 paper "Reference-Based Sketch Image Colorization using Augmented-Self Reference and Dense Semantic Correspondence" (https://openaccess.thecvf.com/content_CVPR_2020/papers/Lee_Reference-Based_Sketch_Image_Colorization_Using_Augmented-Self_Reference_and_Dense_Semantic_CVPR_2020_paper.pdf)

 We will provide pre-trained model on ImageNet dataset shortly